Return to School 2020 - General Info

 See the chart below (Plan 1 - Exception Model 1B) to visualize the frequency and rotation of In-Person Learning over the course of the month of September.
 This is a tentative calendar view of the first month of school and intended to serve as an example only.
 The official NYC DOE 2020-21 Calendar has not been released yet, and September 10th as the first day of school is tentative, not definite.

 What if I want to Opt-Out of In-Person / Blended learning?
 According to the NYC DOE Student Learning Preference Website, At any time of year, for any reason, you can choose fully remote learning for your child.
 This means they would learn 100% remotely (all online, from home).
 Remote learning includes live interaction with teachers every day, and every class includes live instruction.
 Changing your preference: If you choose fully remote learning for your child, you will have the option to change back to blended learning at a few specific times during the school year, beginning in November 2020.
-Click here to change your learning preference to Fully Remote click here for more details.
+To change your learning preference to Fully Remote click here for more details.